Background: attempting to treat a case of hirsutism

 The next morning her breasts are slightly fuller.
 High amounts (over 1,500mg each for those with hormonal balance) of these herbs aren't expected to work.

 This positive development that caused minor breast swelling, caused a minor improvement in estrogen response, and it maintained the menstrual cycle that it did not easily get interrupted.
-There was little margin for error or variations for repeating this during menstruation, as this also was lacking sunflower to be an ideal herb dose.
+There was little margin for error or variations for repeating this during menstruation[;] this also was lacking sunflower to be an ideal herb dose.

 Sunflower added to spearmint, hops and fenugreek is [more than] likely to improve [or make for consistent] results.
-[Sunflower may be required with this herb combination for consistency, and] for those with low estrogen response.
+[Sunflower and fenugreek may be required with this herb combination for consistency, and] for those with low estrogen response.

 Fennel substituting for hops in a herb combination requiring sunflower, fenugreek and spearmint, that is not the first herb use has worked more consistently for menstruation.
 Without sunflower, this combination with fennel has only worked once for breast growth, then later repetitions caused breast shrinkage.
 Sunflower is required for results of fenugreek use (along with fennel and the rest of the herb combination) to remain consistent.